MaximeCaute/Rethinking_OR_with_RL/Bibliography/bibliography.md

 Furthermore, their methods allows for ride-sharing between several customers.
 They also used convolutional NN for future demand.

+Seemingly relevant similar articles in MOVI: A model-free approach to dynamic fleet management & Taxi dispatch with real-time sensing data in metropolitan areas: A receding horizon control approach

 ## RL for transportation systems

 ### Deep Reinforcement Learning for Intelligent Transportation Systems